julienvollering/DSMdepth/ms/ms.md

 ### Peat depth measurements should be organized

-High quality DTMs are available for mainland Norway, which makes peat depth measurements the critical training data need for DSM.
+High-quality DTMs are available for mainland Norway, which makes peat depth measurements the critical training data needed for DSM.
 Better infrastructure to make depth measurements findable, accessible, interoperable, and reusable would help DSM and other applications.
 Geoportal access and data exchange standards [like Natural England’s for peat surveys, -@naturalenglandDataExchangeStandard2023] are important.
 Peat depth is quick and easy to measure, so integrating its measurement into existing national field programs, like Norway’s spatially representative nature monitoring or national forest inventory, would be helpful (although not sufficient for regional or local mapping).